workwithizzi/fresh/README.md

 ### Install Dependencies

-_Note: By default, this will install Luscious (our SASS library).
+_Note: By default, this will install Luscious (our SASS library) and also open-sans font files.
 If you want to use it and/or our SASS scaffold in your project, follow the setup instructions below for Luscious._

 ```sh
 cd your/fresh/project && yarn